EllieJudge/2.5---TR---Fundamentals---Intro-to-Mars-Rover/README.md

 - This solution works for different sized plateaus

-- This solution gives each Rover a cool name so Rovers can be easily identified
+- This solution gives each Rover a cool space [name](https://www.npmjs.com/package/unique-names-generator#star-wars) so Rovers can be easily identified

 - This solution includes a package to check for Circular dependencies (there are none now, but it was a fun learning along the way and the images it produces are really cool - nice one [Madge!](https://www.npmjs.com/package/madge))